hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > (*S*ve.
 Up.
 VI, l2).--
 > >
 >
-> ​OK.
+> OK.
 You mean satkAryavAda here.
 > So, just because everything is existing in the form of it's cause or it's
 > own form, you hold that it is eternal.
 In this sense,  devadatta's dead
 > grandfather is also alive and hence he must start serving him directly with